Mariners place Kyle Lewis on IL with right knee injury - WHIZ News

-SEATTLE (AP) — The Seattle Mariners placed outfielder Kyle Lewis on the 10-day injured list Tuesday with a torn meniscus in his right knee.
+SEATTLE (AP) — The Seattle Mariners placed outfielder Kyle Lewis on the 10-day injured list Tuesday with a torn meniscus in his right knee and it’s unclear whether he’ll need surgery.

-This is the second time this season the Mariners have placed last year’s American League Rookie of the Year on the injured list.
+Seattle manager Scott Servais said Lewis had an MRI on Tuesday morning and the Mariners placed last year’s American League Rookie of the Year on the injured list for the second time this season.
+Lewis began the season on the injured list after suffering a bone bruise in his knee late in spring training.

+“It was different than what he had in spring training.
+Yesterday, the initial report that I got, it was similar to that.
+It was different.
+It was a meniscus issue.
+In spring training, it was not,” Servais said.

 Lewis appeared to get injured while trying to run down a fly ball from Sean Murphy in the eighth inning of the Mariners’ victory Monday over Oakland.
 Lewis made a leaping attempt on the deep drive and left the game before the start of the ninth inning.

-Lewis started the season on IL after suffering a deep bone bruise in his knee late in spring training.
-He missed the first three weeks of the regular season before debuting April 20.
+Lewis missed the first three weeks of the regular season before debuting April 20.
 After a slow start, Lewis had come on of late, hitting .303 with two doubles and two home runs over the past nine games.

+“The sad thing was he was on a great routine,” Servais said.
+“He was feeling really good.
+I know just talking to him daily it’s the best his legs had felt underneath him.
+We certainly saw what he was doing at the plate and the bat was really heating up.
+So we’re going to miss him.”

 Seattle recalled outfielder Taylor Trammell from Triple-A Tacoma to take Lewis’ spot.
 Trammell hit .157 in 27 games with the Mariners earlier this season, but he was batting .384 with six home runs and 19 RBIs in 17 games since going down to Triple-A.